glenrs/coding-exercises/ai-exercise/README.md

 - Someone from Voze will review the solution with you, so be prepared to discuss your solution.

+### Overview on approach

+## Business Card Pipeline

+A pipeline is initialized that understands all steps to process each business card.
+Depending on user input, the pipeline will proceed to process all cards or only the current card.

+1. **Tesseract OCR** To meet local constraint, pytesseract was used as the OCR tool.
+2. **Raw Entity Inference w/OpenAI** A system message is first provided to OpenAI to set the pattern expectations for the response on openai's gpt-4o-mini as a Named-Entity-Recognition.
+Historically this required BIO labeling for LLMs, but with these powerful LLMs, we are able to provide fairly accurate results with minimal prompt tuning.
+3. **Entity Validation** To prevent hallucinations and bad formatting, we check for hallucinations by comparing the reponse with the provided OCR text context.
+4. **Refine Entities**Every failed validation is overriden by "<not-found>"
+5. **Store** companies and contacts are stored in the database

+## Future steps
+1. Biggest current issue is OCR is missing characters and all company names.
+The Upgrade to AWS Textract or more advanced OCR framework or use OPENCV to help provide more contrast for company names.
+2. Once company names are extracted, use the domain from emails to associate the same company together.
+3. Current process provides guardrails and corrects entities if hallucinations or formatting is off.
+Next step could enable a retry with format response, but even better would be to have an interactive chat component that talks with the user when there is low quality in the data.

 ### Instructions for Executing (On macOS and Linux only.)

 1. **Install docker**